MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/reference/unity-party-api/classes/playfabplayer/properties/playfabunityislocal.md

 # IsLocal

-Returns true if this player is the local player.
-Returns false if it is a remote player.
+Returns true if this player is the local player, and false if this player is a remote player.

 ```csharp
 public bool PlayFabPlayer.IsLocal { get; }